Level differences in GDP per capita

 These all appear to be on a BGP for a long stretch of time, as evidenced by the constant slopes.
 But the slopes are very similar, indicating, as we know, that the value of $g_A$ was very similar.
 At the same time, the level of GDP per capita at any given point is very different.
 We saw that GDP per capita in the US was about 2.7 times higher than in Mexico in any given year.
 So how do we use the Solow model to explain this ratio of 2.7?

-Go back to the section on simulating growth and recall that we could write the level of GDP per capita as
+Go back to this section and recall that we could write the level of GDP per capita as

 Everything in that equation except the $g_A t$ part tells us about the level of the BGP.
 A higher share of GDP allocated to capital, $s_I$, will result in a higher GDP per capita along the BGP.
 In that sense capital accumulation matters for how rich a country is, even though as we saw it doesn’t impact the growth rate of GDP per capita on a BGP.
 You can tell a similar story for population growth, $g_L$, or for the initial level of productivity, $A_0$.